mnot/I-D/link-hint/draft.md

 Thanks to Jan Algermissen, Mike Amundsen, Bill Burke, Graham Klyne, Leif Hedstrom, Jeni Tennison, Erik Wilde and Jorge Williams for their suggestions and feedback.

-# Open Issues

-The following is a list of placeholders for open issues.

-* Resource Hints
-  * indicate a POST to 201 Created pattern
-  * indicate an "action" POST
-  * outbound links
-  * forms?
-* Representation Hints
-  * format profiles
-  * schema?
-  * deprecation